davidsilvasmith/bitcoinbulls.net/making-you-bitcoin-work-thanks.md

 ---
 layout: landingPage
 title: Webinar making your bitcoin work for you.
-Getting a good return in a flat market.
+Earning a good return in a flat market.
 permalink: /making-your-bitcoin-work/thanks/
 ---
 <div class="row" style="padding:2em;">